zuozhenggh/learning-library/security-library/oiri/data-import/data-import.md

 ## **STEP 3:** Sign in to the OIRI user interface and validate the dry data import

 1. Sign in to Identity Role Intelligence user interface.
 Launch a browser window and click on the bookmark *OIRI*.
 The OIRI account sign in page appears.
-Enter the username and password
+Enter the username and password.

     ```
     Username: <copy>xelsysadm</copy>